If you paid a person that is not an independent contractor during the tax year, you might need to file Form 1099-MISC. So, what is Form 1099-MISC?

 What is Form 1099-MISC?

-Form 1099-MISC, Miscellaneous Income, is an information return businesses use to report payments and miscellaneous income.
+Form 1099-MISC, Miscellaneous Information, is an information return businesses use to report miscellaneous payments.

 Before 2020, business owners also reported nonemployee compensation on Form 1099-MISC.
 But now, business owners must use Form 1099-NEC to report nonemployee compensation.